-Table shows that there is a relationship between social support and self-stem, (r=.166, p=.099). since p values (.098) are smaller in magnitude than the level of significant (.098 < 0.05). therefore the alternative hypothesis is retained and it is concluded that there is a relationship between social support and self-esteem.
+Correlation results in Table 5 show that there is a relationship between social support and self-esteem, (r=.166,p=.099).since p values(.098) are smaller in magnitude than the level of significant (.098<0.05) .therefore the alternative hypothesis is retained and it is concluded that there is a relationship between social support and self-esteem.
+This means that the higher the level of social support among university students, the higher their self-esteem levels.